Instability of the engineered dark state in two-band fermions under number-conserving dissipative dynamics: Discussions

-\textsf{ Discussions. }The most significant outcome of Eq.~\eqref{eq:res:FKPP:2} is the instability of the engineered DS with a completely empty upper band, $\delta m{=}\delta n{=}0$.
+The most significant outcome of Eq.~\eqref{eq:res:FKPP:2} is the instability of the engineered DS with a completely empty upper band, $\delta m{=}\delta n{=}0$.
 This instability is caused by the negative rate $1/\tau_{\textsf{a}}$, which has a clear physical origin in the process of impact ionization, generating fermions in the $\textsf{u}-$band and holes in the $\textsf{d}-$band.
 The FKPP Eq.~\eqref{eq:res:FKPP:2} predicts another stable steady state with non-zero $\delta n_{\textsf{a}}{=}{\pm}\delta m_*/2$, suggesting that the models under consideration have a dark space rather than a unique DS.
 It would be interesting to test this result against recent proofs of the uniqueness of a DS for GSKL equation on a lattice \cite{Kawabata2024,Yoshida2024}.
+We also note that various sufficient conditions for the emergence of multiple dark states have been discussed in the literature (see, for example, \cite{Buca2012,Albert2014}), often emphasizing the role of strong symmetries and conserved quantities.
+While a strong $U(1)$ symmetry is indeed a fundamental feature of our model, we stress that our instability mechanism (as described in Sec.~\ref{SubSec:ImpIon} and illustrated in Fig.~\ref{Figure:SE:FGR}) has a more subtle origin.
+Specifically, it arises from the interference or ``mixed" processes in Eq.~\eqref{eq:GKSL}, involving terms of the form $L^\dagger L$.
 Since our results are derived in regime of weak dissipation, $\bar{\gamma}_{\textsf{a}}{\ll}1$, we cannot exclude the possibility that the engineered DS is stabilized with increasing $\bar{\gamma}_{\textsf{a}}$, allowing for a potential phase transition between two different steady states.

 In the weak dissipation regime, $\bar{\gamma}_{\textsf{a}}{\ll}1$, one can avoid the instability of the dark state if $1/\tau_{\textsf{a}}$ vanishes identically.
 This requires complete destructive interference of the two processes shown in Fig.~\ref{Figure:SE:FGR}.
 The off-shell condition for this to happen is very restrictive: $U_{\bm{p}}{=}v_p \mathcal{U}$ and $|v_p|{=}1$, where $\mathcal{U}$ is an arbitrary constant unitary matrix.
 As an example of on-shell complete destructive interference, we can mention a $d{=}1$ version of the model of Ref.~\cite{Tonielli2020} with $\gamma_{\textsf{a},\alpha}{=}\gamma$.
 In this case, one has to compute corrections of the third order in $\bar{\gamma}_{\textsf{a}}$ to the diffuson's self-energy \cite{elsewhere}.
 However, already for $\gamma_{\textsf{a},1}{\neq}\gamma_{\textsf{a},2}$ this complete destructive interference disappears, and there is a nonzero $1/\tau_{\textsf{a}}$ in the second order in $\bar{\gamma}_{\textsf{a}}$.
 Additionally, a finite magnitude of $1/\tau_{\textsf{a}}$ can be obtained in models with a momentum-independent rotation matrix $U_{\bm{p}}$ and arbitrary momentum-dependent $v_p$.